 Discovering and Preventing Bearing Current Damage

-Electric motors are prone to many sources of damage, some more common, and some better known.
+Bearing-Damage-Labeld630pxElectric motors are prone to many sources of damage, some more common and some better known.
 An increasingly common, but still not too well known, problem facing these motors is bearing current.
-Bearing currents damage the ball bearings with electrical discharge machining (EDM) resulting in motor failure.
+Bearing currents damage the ball bearings with electrical discharge machining (EDM), resulting in motor failure.
 In addition to the repair or replacement costs of the electric motor, there is the possible loss of production caused by that motor failure.
 Adding it all together results in one expensive failure!

 Bearing Currents Cause Problems

 Three-phase power is what operates most AC motors.
 On line power, the three phases always sum to zero volts.
 The sum of the three phases is also called common mode voltage.
 The common mode voltage is zero on line power because each phase is a smooth sine wave voltage 120 degrees out of phase with the other two phases.
 But when a VFD is in control, each phase consists of a series of positive, zero, and negative voltage pulses.
-The three phases don't usually sum to zero, so the common mode voltage is continuously changing with the pulses driving the motor.
-This nonzero common mode voltage creates shaft voltage by parasitic capacitive coupling between stator and rotor.
+The three phases don't usually sum to zero, so the common mode voltage continuously changes with the pulses driving the motor.
+This nonzero common mode voltage creates shaft voltage by parasitic capacitive coupling between the stator and rotor.

 Why Test Motors for Shaft Voltage?

 If your facility relies on electric motors, include testing for shaft voltage in your preventative maintenance (PM) program.
-These tests are performed on site and you receive an analysis of any potential problems.
+These tests are performed on-site, and you receive an analysis of any potential problems.

-The idea behind an effective PM program is obvious: to stop issues before they become problems.
+AEGIS shaft voltage testerThe idea behind an effective PM program is obvious: to stop issues before they become problems.
 Using an effective testing method for shaft voltage leads to lower cost options than repairing or replacing an expensive motor.
-Reducing the risk of shaft voltage leads to a reduced risk of bearing failure and presents an opportunity to save substantial expenses.
+Reducing the risk of shaft voltage reduces the risk of bearing failure and presents an opportunity to save substantial expenses.

 AEGIS Rings also come with a 2-year extended warranty against bearing fluting damage.
 No other form of protection against VFD-caused bearing damage offers a warranty like this.

 To learn more about AEGIS shaft grounding and best practices for electrical bearing protection, sign up for a training.
-We offer monthly live training webinars, and - pandemic restrictions permitting - we can also visit your facility to review your exact application.
+We offer monthly live training webinars, and we can also visit your facility to review your exact application.